happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 **View Maintenance over the Entire Workflow?**

 So far the discussion on maintaining incremental memory is under the assumption of LLM as a single data processing operator.
 In practice, the operator could easily be as single step out of a complex multi-step job like workflow/multi-agent scenarios.
 The multi-step view management could create a problem space for rethinking programming framework along with resource aware optimizations.
+I haven't got the time to think deeper into this yet so I'm leaving it here as a space holder for now.

 **Structured memory vs. implicit reasoning?**